georgeganley/Simultaneous_Localization_and_Mapping/README.md

 ## Navigation and Treasure Extraction

-After building a sufficiently accurate map of the jungle:
+After building a sufficiently accurate map:
 - The drone uses the mapped tree locations and its current location to **plan a path** to the treasure.
 - The drone moves in increments, with each move defined by the distance (meters) and steering angle (radians).
 - **Collision Detection**: Any path that intersects a tree’s canopy is considered a crash.